george-poole/LUCiFEx/README.md

 ## Demos

-See `/demo/ipynb/` and `demo/py/`.
+See `demo/` for notebooks and scripts.
 The A-notebooks are more application-focussed with examples from fluid mechanics and porous media, whereas the B-notebooks illustrate technical details from the `lucifex` package.

 ## TODO List